rhiot/rhiot/docs/readme.md

 ##### Sending heartbeat to the device

-In order to send heartbeat message to the given device and make it visible as connected again, you can use the `Send heartbeat` button near the device's' icon.
+In order to send heartbeat message to the given device and make it visible as connected again, you can use the `Send heartbeat` button near the device's icon.

 <img src="images/console-device-heartbeat.png" align="center" height="400" hspace="30" >